yukoba/nd4j/getstarted.md

 ## <a id="scala">Scala</a>

-Scala is an object-oriented langauge like Java with a strong static type system and it runs on teh JVM.
-The difference is that it has functional programming features similar to Scheme and Haskell and its structure keeps programs consice.
+You can work with ND4J via a [Scala API](http://nd4j.org/scala.html).
+Scala is a multiparadigm language with a strong static type system that runs on the JVM.
+As such, Scala has functional programming features similar to Scheme and Haskell and its structure keeps programs concise.
 You can use Java libraries with Scala.
-We provide a [Scala API](http://nd4j.org/scala.html).
-There are neural net examples you can run written in Scala, and it is requried for Spark implementation.
+There are neural net examples you can run written in Scala, and it is required for the Spark implementation.

-### Installing Scala

-To test which version of Java you have (and whether you have it at all), type the following into your command line:
+To test which version of Scala you have (and whether you have it at all), type the following into your command line:

 		scala -version

-In order to install Scala, checkout this [link](http://www.scala-lang.org/download/2.10.4.html).
+To install Scala, checkout this [link](http://www.scala-lang.org/download/2.10.4.html).

 ## <a id="maven">Maven</a>

-Maven is an automated build tool for Java projects (among other [things](http://maven.apache.org/what-is-maven.html)), which locates the latest version of the project libraries (ND4J .jar files) and downloads them automatically to your computer.
-We've written a slightly more thorough [introduction to Maven for non-Java programmers](http://deeplearning4j.org/maven.html) here.
-Maven will allow you to install both ND4J and Deeplearning4j projects easily.
-It works well with Integrated Development Environments ([IDE](#ide)) such as IntelliJ.
+Maven is an automated build tool for Java projects (among its other [uses](http://maven.apache.org/what-is-maven.html)).
+Maven locates the latest version of ND4J and DL4J project libraries (.jar files) and downloads them automatically.
+We've written a slightly more in-depth [introduction to Maven for non-Java programmers](http://deeplearning4j.org/maven.html) here.
+Maven lets you to install both ND4J and Deeplearning4j projects easily.
+It works well with Integrated Development Environments (IDEs) such as IntelliJ.

-*(Experienced Java developers who prefer not to work with Maven can find the .jar files on our [downloads](downloads.html) page.
-For an expert user, the downloads may be faster, but for beginners, they are also more complicated to use, due to dependencies.)*

 ### Installing Maven

-To see if Maven is installed in your machine, enter the following into the command line:
+To check if Maven is installed in your machine, enter the following into the command line:

 		mvn --version